ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 ## [Help with Embroider Readiness 🔥](https://github.com/emberjs/ember.js/issues/19099)

-[Yehuda Katz (@wycats)](https://github.com/wycats) opened a [meta issue](https://github.com/emberjs/ember.js/issues/19099) this week concerning the readiness of [Embroider](https://github.com/embroider-build/embroider), Ember's next build system.
+This week, [Yehuda Katz (@wycats)](https://github.com/wycats) opened a [meta issue](https://github.com/emberjs/ember.js/issues/19099) concerning the readiness of [Embroider](https://github.com/embroider-build/embroider), Ember's next build system.
 The issue is meant to track the steps that must be taken before people can practically use Ember with Embroider as a supported option with route-based code splitting ("Embroider readiness").

 An app that enables Embroider's route-based code splitting with `splitAtRoutes` mode must be able to operate in the presence of the following flags (which means the app is not using classic dynamic features):